ANKANJAGTAP/Zorvyn-Finance-Dashboard/README.md

 - Scalable state management
 - Consistent data-driven rendering
 - Responsive and accessible user experience

-In a production environment, server state would be managed using TanStack Query and real-time updates via WebSockets.
+-In a production environment, server state would be managed using TanStack Query and real-time updates via WebSockets.
 ---

 ## Features